gvwilson/sdxjs/code-generator/index.md

 <%- include('/inc/file.html', {file: 'replace-func.out'}) %>

-This is an example of the <g key="decorator_pattern">Decorator</g> pattern.
+This is an example of the <g key="decorator_pattern">Decorator</g> design pattern.
 A decorator is a function whose job is to modify the behavior of other functions in some general ways.
-Decorators are built in to some languages (like Python), and we can add them to most others as we have done here.
+Decorators are built in to some languages (like Python), and we can add them in most others as we have done here.

 ## How can we generate JavaScript?

-We could use a decorator to replace every function in our program with one that kept track of whether or not it was called, but we would have to apply it to every one of our functions.
+We could use a decorator to replace every function in our program with one that keeps track of whether or not it was called, but it would be tedious to apply the decorator to every one of our functions by hand.
-What we really want is a way to do this automatically for everything;
-for that, we need to parse and generate code.
+What we really want is a way to do this automatically for everything, and for that we need to parse and generate code.

 ::: callout
 ### Other ways to do it